mbodm/cdis-mac/README.md

 ### Quick tutorial videos

-This video shows, how to download and run `cdis` on your macOS (including the removal of the "unknown app" blocking mechanism, macOS security behaviour):
+This video shows how to download and run `cdis` on your macOS (including the removal of the "unknown app" blocking mechanism, macOS security behaviour):

 [![Watch the video](https://img.youtube.com/vi/g2euPp6d954/hqdefault.jpg)](https://www.youtube.com/watch?v=g2euPp6d954)